Skip to main content

 To enable a DR scenario, the backup cluster (Cluster B) must have topics with the same name as the primary cluster (Cluster A).
 By default, this is not the case, so all replication flows must use the IdentityReplicationPolicy replication policy to guarantee this.

 When a replication flow is created, it will mirror all topics based upon the allow list or deny list configuration of the replication flow.
-The allow list should be set .* to guarantee that all internal topics such as consumer offsets for Apache Kafka® Connectors and consumer groups, and schemas for Karapace.
+The allow list should be set to .* to guarantee that all internal topics such as consumer offsets for Apache Kafka® Connectors and consumer groups, and schemas for Karapace.

 Failover